dennypradipta/n8n-chat-history/README.md

 ## Adding Chat Data via n8n

-1. In your n8n instance, add a new PostgreSQL node
+1. In your n8n workflows, make sure you have connected the PostgreSQL Memory Node to your Agents/Chat Memory Managers.
 2. Configure the PostgreSQL connection:

    - Host: Your PostgreSQL host